Fish hatchery runs skeleton crew during government shutdown

 Bouchard is also the manager of White River Fish Hatchery in Bethel, as well as one in the Berkshire region of Massachusetts.
 He said those places are under similar shutdown conditions.

 Leahy claims 450,000 federal employees are working without pay.
-Among them are 41,000 law enforcement officers, 54,000 customs and border protection officer, 42,000 Coast Guard employees, 6,503 people in the State Department, 35,000 in the Internal Revenue Service and a little more than half of the employees in the U.S. Department of Agriculture.
+Among them are 41,000 law enforcement officers, 54,000 customs and border protection officers, 42,000 Coast Guard employees, 6,503 people in the State Department, 35,000 in the Internal Revenue Service, and a little more than half of the employees in the U.S. Department of Agriculture.

 Leahy’s staff said 380,000 federal workers are on furlough, among them 60 percent of the Department of Commerce, 96 percent of staff at the National Aeronautics and Space Administration (NASA), 80 percent of the National Park Service, and 43 percent of the Forest Service.